 No. Your health care team has the duty to provide quality care to you regardless of an advance directive.
 Your advance directive serves only to inform the team of your wishes or to appoint someone to speak for you if you are unable to communicate.

-- Advanced Directive Information - Español
+- Advance Directive Information - Español

-- Directive to Physicians and Family or Surrogates - Español (commonly referred to as a Living Will)
+- Directive to Physicians and Family or Surrogates - Español (commonly referred to as a living will)

 - Directive to Physicians for Minor Child or Ward